Introducing the Church of God (Seventh Day)

 Publications (Bible Advocate Press) produces and distributes a wide range of literature on behalf of the gospel message and scriptural truth.
 This literature includes the Bible Advocate, Bible study lessons for adults and youth, tracts and booklets on various topics, a church hymnal, and a church newsletter—Churchright.
 Most of these publications are provided in both English and Spanish.

-Missions Abroad assists in establishing and maintaining sister churches and missions outside North America.
+GC Missions assists in establishing and maintaining sister churches and missions outside North America.
 It provides literature, training, and salaries for many workers in several foreign fields.
 Missions Abroad also distributes Bibles and constructs churches and medical clinics as funds permit.

 LifeSpring School of Ministry lifts the level of biblical understanding and Christian ministry for any member of the Church, and prepares men for pastoral and vocational ministry within the Church.
 It provides this training through interactive simulcasts that are relayed in real-time to classrooms and individual computers in the USA, Canada, and beyond.